dotlang/language/Enhancements.md

 this is doable with named arguments? `f(square arg1, rect arg2)` no. we can define `f(square, rect) :: f(rect, square)` or we can call it in correct order

+? -
+principles of OOP are: abstraction, polymorphism, encapsulation, inheritance (this last one is not necessary) so refined principles: abstraction (hiding details) and polymorphism (multiple implementation under same name) principles of FP: first-class functions (send a function with int output instead of a number), pure functions, immutability, lexical closure
+OOP pro:
+cons of OOP: many small classes and methods are possible, FP pro: functions are composable con of FP: a lot of functions which is hard to track

+? - what about building objects at runtime:
+`attach(myStruct, f1, f2, f3)` will give you an object.
+this object has myStruct as private data fields. f1, f2, f3 all expect input of type myStruct which is already provided.
+`attach(myStruct, f1(myStruct), f2(myStruct), f3(myStruct))`
+`result = create { f1(x,y) => ff1(x, myStruct, y), f2(z, t) => ff2(z, t, myStruct) }`
+from outside, myStruct is hidden, it will only have f1 and f2 functions.
+`Interface1 result = create_interface<Interface1> { f1(x,y) => ff1(x,10,y), f2(z,t) => ff2(z,t,t,11) }`
+we have a definition for interface1.
+`int func1(Interface1 ii) { return ii.f1(1,2);}`
+above can provide abstraction + encapsulation. we can define an interface using a set of functions? but how to group them? interface has no state or fields -> so we can simply group some functions. state is in function inputs. but advantage is that we can have a hidden storage for data which provides encapsulation. these internal functions can be hidden and un-accessible from outside. the only way to access them is through the given interface. the creator can even copose them. but do we really need an interface for that?
+`func public_func = x,y -> private-func(1, x, y)`
+a function which creates an interface can be the gateway to a module. suppose reading a complex file. this modules can encapsulate all the logic and only expose required functions. but how can we extend this?  how can we provide this for another file type? ans: by implementing same interface in another module which is implemented for another file type. how can we add a new function to this interface? when there are for example 10 modules implementing it? e.g. a function to calculate CRC of the file, which needs to be added for all file types? maybe if interface is like a hash-table, we can simply add a new entry.
+But it should have full access to file structure. visitor pattern can solve this. we should see how it can be fit in the current system. maybe we can simulate interface with a super-function which can dispatch to other functions.
+`struct super-struct {}; function f1(super-struct ...) {}; function get_super_struct() { return super-struct{10} }`
+get-super-struct returns a struct which will affect dynamic dispatch at the runtime to redirect calls to f1 function. and super-struct can inherit from normal-struct and we have two f1 functions for normal and super struct. we can cast return of get-super-struct to a normal-struct so caller won't notice extra fields in super-struct but when he makes a call, it will be redirected to functions that accept super-struct. to add a new functio we can simply implement if accepting super-struct.
+`normal-struct create() { return super-struct; } f(super-struct ss){} f(normal-struct ss){}`
+we have polymorphism, inheritance (super inherits from normal), encapsulation (super fields are hidden from outside). and we have kind of abstrction because outside just needs to call f function. and f can call other module-private functions.